Home > Analyses > Financial Services > The Bank of New York Mellon Corporation

 Main Competitors

-There are 11 competitors in total within the Asset Management industry, with the table below listing the top 10 leaders by market capitalization:
+There are 11 competitors in total; the table below lists the top 10 leaders by market capitalization:

-The Bank of New York Mellon Corporation ranks 4th among its competitors, holding approximately 43% of the market cap of the leading player, Blackstone Inc. It stands above both the average market cap of the top 10 competitors (75B) and the median sector market cap (46B).
-The company maintains a significant 40% market cap lead over the next competitor above it, underscoring its strong positioning in the sector.
+The Bank of New York Mellon Corporation ranks 4th among its peers, holding 44.5% of the market cap of the sector leader, Blackstone Inc. It stands above both the average market cap of the top 10 competitors (75B) and the median sector market cap (46B).
+The company enjoys a 35.5% market cap premium over its closest competitor above, highlighting a solid mid-tier position in asset management.

 Comparisons with competitors